 Installing the watsonx Orchestrate Developer Edition

-The watsonx Orchestrate Developer Edition enables you to have a local server environment of watsonx Orchestrate running on your computer.
-You can use the watsonx Orchestrate ADK to automatically install the watsonx Orchestrate Developer Edition local server.
+The watsonx Orchestrate Developer Edition enables you to have a local development environment of watsonx Orchestrate running on your computer.
+You can use the watsonx Orchestrate ADK to automatically install the watsonx Orchestrate Developer Edition.

 Installation prerequisites